geo7/mypy_clean_slate/README.md

 ## Motivation

 It can be difficult to get a large project to the point where `mypy --strict` can be run on it.
 Rather than incrementally increasing the severity of mypy, either overall or per module, `mypy_clean_slate` enables one to ignore all previous errors so that `mypy --strict` (or similar) can be used almost immediately.
 This enables all code written from that point on to be checked with `mypy --strict` (or whichever flags are preferred), gradually removing the `type: ignore` comments from that point onwards.

 Often running `mypy_clean_slate` will cover all errors cleanly in a single pass, but there are cases when not all error output is generated first time, and it can be necessary to run a couple of times, checking the diffs.
 Example of this scenario is given.

-`mypy_clean_slate` works by parsing the output of `mypy --strict --show-error-codes`, and adding the relevant `type: ignore[code]` to each line.
+By default `mypy_clean_slate` works by parsing the output of `mypy --strict` and adding the relevant `type: ignore[code]` to each line, though custom flags can be passed to mypy instead.
 Only errors from the report are considered, notes are not handled.
 Meaning something such as `error: Function is missing a type annotation  [no-untyped-def]` will have `# type: ignore[no-untyped-def]` appended to the end of the line, whereas `note: (Skipping most remaining errors due to unresolved imports or missing stubs; fix these first)` will be ignored.
+Errors relating to unused ignores (which might occur if code changes after adding the initial ignore) can also be handled.

 # Installation